-It is never easy to know what to do when a friend is experiencing pain or a loss of any kind.
-And miscarriage is particularly hard to discuss openly because it affects each of us who experience it differently and it is a tragically taboo topic.
+It is never easy to know how to support a friend who is experiencing pain or a loss of any kind, and miscarriage is no different.
+Pregnancy loss is particularly hard to discuss openly because it affects each of us who experience it differently and it is a tragically taboo topic.
 It is the loss of someone we didn’t get the chance to know, the loss of a dream for the future family we imagine, and a loss of innocence for future pregnancies.
 As we approached the due date for the pregnancy we lost, I wanted to reflect back on the things that other people did for me that really helped during that tough time.
 I felt so unbelievably supported and cared for because of the outpouring of love from my friends.

-Here are some ideas of things to do for your friends if they are going through a miscarriage, taken directly from what my kind, generous, thoughtful and funny friends did for me:
+Here are some ideas of ways to support your friends if they are going through a miscarriage:

 I was just settling into the second trimester when I miscarried, so that meant most people in my world knew that I was pregnant.
 I was so grateful when a dear friend volunteered to tell our nearest and dearest about our loss so that I didn’t have to do the talking.
 This may be a job best suited for a sister or bestie, so if that’s you, volunteer to be the bearer of bad news.

 Drop food by.

 I was emotionally out of commission on the days following the no heartbeat news, and physically out of commission for a few days following my D&C. I so appreciated the simple meals and sweet treats dropped at the door for our family when cooking wholesome family meals was the last thing I wanted to do.